 Four ways to ship AI in your fintech (and how to pick)

 Build, buy, hire outside, or wait.
-A practical breakdown of the four real options for fintech founders making an AI build-or-buy decision, with the costs and tradeoffs nobody puts on a slide.
+Every fintech founder facing an AI decision has these four options, and the right one is rarely the obvious one.
+The costs and tradeoffs nobody puts on a slide.

 A typical question from a fintech founder: "Should we build this AI feature in-house or pay a vendor?"